ai-dg/dslr/README.md

 ---

+> ⚠️ All analysis, conclusions and results are detailed in the Report.pdf file.

 ## ▌Project Overview

 This project is a complete machine learning pipeline built from scratch — with **no external ML library** — to classify students into Hogwarts houses using **logistic regression**.